jeancharles-roger/hannah/hannah/README.md

 * Add support for inter-active conflict resolution.
 * Add tests for inter-active conflict resolution.
 * Check how the Git repository can be transported by another SCM manager.
+* Tests the generator on a real generator and checks how it supports modifications on lots of versions.

 Getting Started
 ===============

+The entry point of Hannah library is the class 'org.openflexo.hannah.IterativeFileGenerator'.
+It's use is described within the class JavaDoc.

 Licence
 =======